Ramprasad94/Insight-Coding-Challenge/README.md

 1. LogAnalyzer: Class that initializes necessary variables and data structures and maintains methods

-2. init: Constructor to read line by line and update statistics on the fly
+2. __init__: Constructor to read line by line and update statistics on the fly

 3. record_validity: Method to check validity of record